connellr023/Chatter/README.md

 ### Overview
 Chatter is a web app centered around a global chat system.
 It features isolated chat rooms that users can connect to without requiring an account.
-Currently, all chat rooms are global, however there is infrastructure in place in the API to allow for private chat rooms in the future.
+Currently, all chat rooms are global, however there is infrastructure in place within the server the API to allow for private chat rooms in the future.

 <br />